LennardKittner/HyperXCloudIIWireless/README.md

 # HyperXCloudIIWireless
-A CLI and tray application to monitor HyperX Cloud II Wireless headset battery level.
+A CLI and tray application for monitoring and managing HyperX headsets.

 <img src=./screenshots/tray_app.png alt="tray_app" width="400">

+This project is not affiliated with, endorsed by, or associated with HyperX or its parent company in any way.
+All trademarks and brand names belong to their respective owners.

 ## Compatibility
 The CLI application is compatible with both Linux and MacOS operating systems.
 However, the tray application is only functional on Linux.
-Although it was only tested on Manjaro/KDE, it should also work on other distribution and desktop environments.
+Although it was only tested on Manjaro and Kubuntu with KDE, it should also work on other distribution and desktop environments.

-Currently, only the HyperX Cloud II Wireless and HyperX Cloud Stinger 2 Wireless.
+Currently, only the HyperX Cloud II Wireless and HyperX Cloud Stinger 2 Wireless are supported.
-However, the HyperX Cloud II Wireless comes in two versions: one produced before HP acquired HyperX and one after.
+Please note that the HyperX Cloud II Wireless comes in two versions: one produced before HP acquired HyperX and one after.
 The application has only been tested on the HyperX Cloud II Wireless with the HP vendorID.

+It should be possible to add support for other HyperX headsets.

 ## Prerequisites